internationalTD/defuser/README.md

 Experiment with different brush hardnesses and `mask_blur` settings.

 ### Outpainting:
-If your input image borders the canvas edge, your result might look cropped.
-If you move the resulting layer, or the canvas, the result will be in frame.
+If your input image borders the canvas edge, your result might seem cropped.
+You need to move the resulting layer, or the canvas, to get the result into frame.
 This behavior will be improved in a future release.

 ### Additional Tips: